FG to NIMC: Address concerns on NIN integration charges for passport applicants

-She also said that the provisions of the Business Facilitation (Miscellaneous Provisions) Act 2022 (BFA), signed into law by President Muhammadu Buhari, codified Executive Order 001 on transparency and efficiency of public service delivery, adding that the purposes of the “One Government” directive, where an applicant requires service from a ministry, department or agency (MDA), the MDA is mandated to conduct the necessary verification or certification from relevant MDAs, in respect of the applicant.
+She also said the provisions of the Business Facilitation (Miscellaneous Provisions) Act 2022 (BFA), signed into law by President Muhammadu Buhari, codified Executive Order 001 on transparency and efficiency of public service delivery, adding that the purposes of the “One Government” directive, where an applicant required service from a ministry, department or agency, MDA, the MDA was mandated to conduct the necessary verification or certification from relevant MDAs, in respect of the applicant.

 “On May 18, 2017, Executive Order 001 (EO1) on Transparency and Efficiency in the Business Environment was issued as the Administration’s first Executive Order to strengthen the implementation of business climate reforms and to deepen collaboration among ministries, departments, and agencies (MDAs) by instituting a systemic change management process for reforms.